By Emily RivasUpdated Feb 17, 2023

 Each Pokemon has a type (there are 11 in the trading card game), such as Fire, Water, Psychic, Metal or Dragon.
 Each Pokémon card will also indicate how “evolved” the character is—whether it’s in its basic form, Stage One form or Stage Two form—in the upper left-hand corner.
 Those shiny cards your kids probably want most are the Legendary Pokémon.
 They don’t evolve and are some of the most powerful cards in the trading card game, and they’re also only found in booster packs.

 These cards are needed to power your Pokémon throughout the game, and you’ll always find basic Energy cards in any pack you buy.
 There are also Special Energy cards that give a different kind of boost, depending on your type of Pokémon.
+Whole packs of 50 energy cards are an affordable entry to the beloved game at about $5.

 These are cards you use for the items, supporters and stadiums you can use during a battle.
 Any special rules on these cards are indicated at the bottom.
+Trainer boxes are highly coveted and make excellent gifts.

 These Pokémon cards, which literally say “EX” or "GX" right on them (beside the character name), are more powerful and have cooler illustrations.
 Because these can also sometimes be shiny or holographic, they're highly coveted among little kids.